Cuisine of Monmouthshire: Vegetables

 Market gardening is also an important aspect of Monmouthshire food production, particularly along the Wye valley and around Newport where fruit farms allow pick-your-own facilities for customers.

 Taruschio mentions that his practice as a restaurateur was to use only local seasonal vegetables.
 With this policy, he found that each season would lead to different types of vegetables being incorporated into his menu.
 Purple broccoli and broad beans would be used in spring, zucchini (courgettes) in the summer, and pumpkins in the autumn.
 In winter parsnips would be chipped and after blanching and deep frying would be sprinkled with salt.
 The restaurant would obtain supplies from local producers who would personally deliver their vegetables to the restaurant.
 Foraging would also provide Taruschio with local wild mushrooms:

 "We have three spots which have become firm favourites for our mushroom gathering forays, and each spot has a breath taking beauty.
 Our most prolific area is a wood in the Black Mountains.
 The terrain is difficult but the beauty of that wood and the baskets of porcini, chanterelles, pied-de-mouton and trompette de la mort more than compensate for the aching limbs and sore back.
 The smell of the birch trees, the vast variety of mosses, the sun slanting through the branches in little patches, the sound of the waterfalls gushing down to the brook below and the smell of the mushrooms transport one away."

 The symbol of Wales is the leek, which is associated with Saint David's Day and this is referred to in Shakespeare's history play Henry V, Act V scene 1, where reference is made to Welsh soldiers wearing leeks in their Monmouth caps:

 Fluellen: "If your Majesty is remembered of it, the Welshmen did good service in a garden where leeks did grow, wearing leeks in their Monmouth caps, which your Majesty knows, to this hour is an honourable badge of the service, and I do believe, your Majesty takes no scorn to wear the leek upon Saint Tavy's day".

 King Henry: "I wear it for a memorable honour; for I am Welsh, you know, good countryman".

-Henry V was born in the tower above the gatehouse of Monmouth Castle, and for that reason was sometimes called Henry of Monmouth.